numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Abstract

-matplotlib 1.5 added direct support for plotting data frames.
+Matplotlib 1.5 added direct support for plotting data frames.
 However, there are still a few related tasks yet to be done.
 An important one is detecting when plotting categorical data (i.e. enumerations) and updating the tick labels accordingly.